Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 What is cash surrender value?

-Many permanent life insurance policies include a savings component (located in a separate savings account), called the cash value.
+Many lifetime insurance policies include a savings component (located in a separate savings account), called the cash value.
 When you surrender such a policy, the insurance company pays you a certain amount of money, referred to as the cash surrender value.
-In this context, “surrender” means cancel, terminate, or return.
+In "cash surrender value," the term "surrender" means to cancel, terminate, or return.

 The cash surrender value = the cash value minus the surrender fee.